-The New Haven Century is back for 2014.
+The 2014 New Haven Century will take place on Sunday, June 29.
 Choose from four marked routes (30, 45, 64, and a full 100 miles) each of which showcases the best of what greater New Haven has to offer: scenic shorelines, rolling green hills and quiet forest roads.
 All routes begin on Pitkin Plaza in downtown New Haven, in front of The Devil’s Gear Bike Shop.
 Join us after the ride for a barbecue.

 Ride registration is available at Bikereg.com